 Courage: We continue to strive to improve as individuals and we remain positive, resilient and forward-thinking, despite adversity or challenge.
 We know that perseverance, effort and a growth mindset can help us as individuals and as members of a team, for the benefit of ourselves and our community.

 The Glennie School Strategic Plan 2018 to 2020 covers the key areas of empowered girls, enriched learning, passionate staff, connected community, and sustainable operations.
-You can view a video of the Strategic Plan here or watch the video below.
-You can also download a copy of the Strategic Plan here.
+You can download a copy of the Strategic Plan here.

 Each year the Principal selects a theme for both staff and students to aspire to.

 The 2018 theme of 'Be Like A Girl' culminated in both Junior Years girls and Middle and Senior Years girls performing a song at their respective Speech Day ceremonies that encapsulated what the theme meant to the girls.
-You can view their performances here or watch the video below.
+You can view their performances here.